Donor Profile

 Parliamentary budget discussions run from October to December, and overall ODA levels are set from February to June.
 Italy's fiscal year corresponds to the calendar year.

 In addition to the regular budget process, the government usually issues a Decree known as the 'Milleproroghe Decree’ in February.
-It uses this Decree to finance additional measures in the next budget year, relating to any budgetary issue.
-Parliament examines and may amend the Decree from January to February.
+It uses this decree to finance additional measures in the next budget year, relating to any budgetary issue.
+Parliament examines and may amend the Decree from January-February.
 This typically provides an additional opportunity for interest groups to influence the ODA budget.

 Our Italy Experts